AA-EION/Maxima-Draconis/README.md

-# Maxima
+# MAXIMA
 ## A free and open-source replacement for the EA Desktop Launcher
 ![Logo](images/1500x500.jpg)

 > [!WARNING]
-> Maxima is in beta.
-Parts of it may not be fully stable, and we're actively fixing bugs and adding features.
+> Maxima is in a very alpha state.
+Parts of it may not be fully stable, and we are actively fixing bugs and adding features.
+As such, we recommend backing up save files before using Maxima, just to be safe.
 Please create an [issue](https://github.com/ArmchairDevelopers/Maxima/issues) if you notice strange behavior.

 Maxima is an open-source replacement for the EA Desktop/Origin game launcher, running natively on Linux and Windows, with MacOS support in progress.

+Maxima itself is a server (`maxima_server`) accessed through a client (`maxima_lib`).
+This provides support for multiple simultaneous frontends, meaning you can, for example, run the CLI and GUI at the same time, and their states will be synced.

-Maxima itself is a library (`maxima-lib`), with povided CLI (`maxima-cli`), TUI (`maxima-tui`), and GUI (`maxima-ui`) frontends.
+We, by default, provide CLI (`maxima_cli`), TUI (`maxima_tui`), and GUI (`maxima_ui`) frontends.
 Other launchers compatible with Maxima's license may implement it as a backend.
 It's used by our sister project, [KYBER](https://uplink.kyber.gg/news/features-overview).

 ![UI](images/UI.png)